 I will discuss briefly the state of affairs that’s reflected in our reports and then I will take questions.

-This company, of course, started as a public notice rag which made money by doing public notices and morphed into a very successful legal daily newspaper which had a monopoly on publishing the opinions of all the appellate courts in California and every law firm had to buy it.
+This company, of course, started as a public notice rag that made money by doing public notices and morphed into a very successful legal daily newspaper that had a monopoly on publishing the opinions of all the appellate courts in California and every law firm had to buy it.
 It did a lot of other useful things and was a small but very profitable paper occupying an ideal niche.

 Many of the newspapers in America had similar niches where they just made regular, substantial profits – a very easy, simple business to run.

-Of course what’s happened is that technological change is destroying the daily newspapers in America including the little one’s like ours.
+Of course, what’s happened is that technological change is destroying the daily newspapers in America including the little ones like ours.
 The revenue goes away and the expenses remain and they’re all dying.

 And all those nepotistic monopolists, many of whom drank too much, actually morphed into a function where they were more useful than our legislators.
-And of course we’re losing them all.
+And of course, we’re losing them all.